 Current and former state officers, employees and volunteers in a state-sponsored program, who are sued in their individual capacity in a civil suit in state or federal court for acts or omissions occurring, or alleged in the complaint to have occurred, within the scope of their employment are entitled to request the State provide for their defense under the terms and conditions of NYS Public Officers Law §17 ("Section 17").
-To invoke the protections of Section 17, the employee must deliver a copy of any papers with which he or she has been served, as well as a request for representation, to the Attorney General's Office within five days of being served with a copy to the University Counsel's Office.
-The employee must also cooperate fully with the attorney general and the University Counsel's office in the defense of the matter, the defense of any related action against the State, and in the prosecution of any appeal.
-If the employee meets the above terms and conditions, in most cases the employee is entitled to defense by the Attorney General's Office, or in the case where the attorney general determines that a conflict of interest exists, by outside counsel paid for by the State.
+To invoke the protections of Section 17, the employee must deliver a copy of any papers with which he or she has been served, as well as a request for representation, to the New York State Attorney General's Office within five days of being served with a copy to the University Counsel's Office in the defense of the matter, the defense of any related action against the State, and in the prosecution of any appeal.
+If the employee meets the above terms and conditions, the employee may be entitled to defense by the Attorney General's Office, or in the case where the Attorney General determines that a conflict of interest exists, by outside counsel paid for by the State.
 Where an employee is sued in connection with an accident in which he or she was driving a privately owned vehicle on state business, the employee should request defense from the vehicle's liability insurer.
 Even if the employee is entitled to Section 17 coverage, the State will only act as an excess-insurance carrier in such a situation.

-If a monetary judgment is awarded against the employee in state or federal court, or the matter is settled, in most cases, the State will indemnify the employee where the injury resulted from acts or omissions which actually occurred, as opposed to merely alleged in the complaint to have occurred, within the scope of the employee's public employment or duties.
+If a monetary judgment is awarded against the employee in state or federal court, or the matter is settled, the State may indemnify the employee where the injury resulted from acts or omissions which actually occurred, as opposed to merely alleged in the complaint to have occurred, within the scope of the employee's public employment or duties.
 In addition, the damage must not have resulted from intentional acts on the part of the employee.
-Indemnification and payment of a judgment or settlement must be approved by SUNY, the attorney general and the comptroller.
+Indemnification and payment of a judgment or settlement must be approved by SUNY, the Attorney General and the New York State Comptroller's office.

-When sued in an individual capacity, all personnel located at state-operated campuses outside New York City and Long Island should send the summons, complaint, or other process, with the individual defendant's request for representation and defense pursuant to Section 17 to the attorney general at the State Capitol, Albany, New York 12224.
-Following receipt of this material, the attorney general will determine whether the Law Department will assume the defense of the litigation and will so advise the individual officer or employee.
+When sued in an individual capacity, all personnel located at state-operated campuses outside New York City and Long Island should send the summons, complaint, or other process, with the individual defendant's request for representation and defense pursuant to Section 17 to the Attorney General at the State Capitol, Albany, New York 12224.
+Following receipt of this material, the Attorney General will determine whether the Law Department will assume the defense of the litigation and will advise the individual officer or employee.
 In all cases, a copy of the letter and papers should also be sent to the Office of the University Counsel.

-In situations where the summons or notice must be answered immediately, the Office of the University Counsel should be contacted by telephone so that arrangements may be made to have the necessary papers delivered to the nearest regional bureau of the Office of the Attorney General.
+In situations where the summons or notice must be answered immediately, the Office of the University Counsel should be contacted by telephone and email so that arrangements may be made to have the necessary papers delivered to the nearest regional bureau of the Office of the Attorney General.

 Where the legal papers name the State University, the State of New York, or State University officers or employees described by their official title as the party or parties defendant, the summons or summons and complaint should be forwarded to the Office of the University Counsel in the usual manner.
-Where there may be some doubt as to whether the defendants are named in a corporate or personal capacity, the University counsel's office will be glad to advise by telephone.
+Where there may be some doubt as to whether the defendants are named in a corporate or personal capacity, the University counsel's office will be glad to advise by telephone or in person.